 Dividend Payments in Hong Kong

-Dividends are portions of money which are divided among those in a company who have the rights to claim them.
+Dividends are portions of money which are divided among those in a company who have the right to claim them.
 This is evidenced by the origin of the word “dividend” itself because it is derived from the Latin word “dividendum”; this word means “things to be divided”.

-A dividend is a payment made by a company to its shareholders.
-Dividends are paid out of a company’s earnings.
-When a company earns a profit, it will be in a position to re-invest the profits for the purposes of conducting certain business activities.
 Earnings generated in this way are known as retained earnings.
 From this profit, the company pays a percentage of the profit as a dividend to the shareholders.
 The share of the profit to the shareholders might be in the form of cash which is normally deposited into a bank account.
-However, if the company has a viable reinvestment plan, the amount can be paid through the use of further shares or even a share re-purchase.
-After paying to dividends, the shareholders usually have to pay income taxes.
-Dividend expenses are usually unrelated to a company’s income tax calculations.

 A dividend is worth a predetermined amount and is calculated through the value of a specific share.
 Dividends often serve as a steady source of income for shareholders.
 They also make shareholders more confident about the shares they hold within the company.